Schengen Information System (SIS)

 • photographs: photographs of the person subject to the alert;

-• fingerprints and palm prints: fingerprint (fingerprint and/or palm) data of the subject of the alert;
+• fingerprints and palm prints: fingerprint (fingerprint and/or palm) data of the subject of the alert or, for specific cases, those discovered at the crime scene;

 • information on objects related to persons: data relating to objects entered in SIS in order to locate a person who is the subject of an alert, for example the vehicle used by the person sought – these data may be added only to alerts on persons referred to in Articles 26, 32 and 34 of Regulation (EU) 2018/1862;